MartinLoef/fs-homeowners/readme.md

 The board of the VvE is the only authority to add and remove users to this site.</b>

 For the project, **Django** was used as framework, with **Heroku** for hosting the site and database and **Amazon (AWS)** for file storage.

+## Biggest Lessons Learned
+The biggest lessons i have learned during this project are:
+1. Never push your ENV variables with secret keys to Github.
+I made this mistake with secret values from the AWS site.
+This resulted within 15 minutes with a mail and phonecall from Amazon that my credentials were compromised.
+I needed to make a new key with new values, and most complicated thing was to remove the env file from all previous commits in github.
+2. Never try to push files larger than 50MB to github, it doesn't like that (i made a MP4 video as a demo with a size of 130 MB).
+It took a while to remove that from the local Git repo.

 ## UX
 With a site that is aimed at fpr closed communities, the sign up should be limited.
 The only way a user should be able to join